SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 6. Copy i18n-files with the texts of the *Visitors* UI from [*app/visitors/i18n*-folder](../../../tree/main-multi-tenant/app/visitors/i18n) and [*app/visitors/webapp/i18n*-folder](../../../tree/main-multi-tenant/app/visitors/webapp/i18n).

-7. Adopt the generated file [annotations.cds](../../../tree/main-multi-tenant/app/visitors/annotations.cds) to adjust the auto-generated list and object Page to your needs.
+7. Adopt the generated file [app/visitors/annotations.cds](../../../tree/main-multi-tenant/app/visitors/annotations.cds) to adjust the auto-generated list and object Page to your needs.
 You can either copy the complete file or perform individual adjustments, for example:
    1. Rename the *UI.FieldGroup* from *#GeneratedGroup* to something more meaningful.
    2. Use *Capabilities.InsertRestrictions*, *Capabilities.UpdateRestrictions*, *Capabilities.DeleteRestrictions* to enable *Create*, *Edit*, *Delete* buttons.
    3. Add *HeaderInfo* and *SelectionFields*, as well as additional *UI.FieldGroups* and *Facets*.
    4. Add annotations for associations (in our case *Visits*).
-   5. Add the navigation logic between the *Poetry Slams* and the *Visitors* application by adding the [*intent-based navigation*](https://sapui5.hana.ondemand.com/sdk/#/topic/d782acf8bfd74107ad6a04f0361c5f62) of SAP Fiori elements.
+   5. Add the navigation logic between the *Poetry Slams* and the *Visitors* applications by adding the [*intent-based navigation*](https://sapui5.hana.ondemand.com/sdk/#/topic/d782acf8bfd74107ad6a04f0361c5f62) of SAP Fiori elements.

       1. Add the navigation from the poetry slams object page of the poetry slams app to the visitors list of the visitors app by enhancing the [app/poetryslams/annotations.cds](../../../tree/main-multi-tenant/app/poetryslams/annotations.cds).
 Add the following code to the *Identification* section of the *service.PoetrySlams* annotations.